What is it used for?

 There are numerous technologies used to detect and measure Partial Discharge.
 First a voltage is applied to the device under test (DUT) from an AC voltage source, AC Hipot tester or Surge tester.
 A detector such as an audio receiver, RF receiver or a capacitive coupler connected to electronic signal processing devices pick up the partial discharges and quantifies the magnitude.

 Electrom Instruments does the partial discharge measurement during a surge test.
 A capacitive coupler picks up the PD spikes and feeds them to an oscilloscope and computer for processing.
-Partial Discharge levels in pC and the PDIV are displayed and recorded.
+Partial Discharge levels in mV and the RPDIV and RPDEV, according to IEC 61934, are displayed and recorded.
 The test results are automatically stored and can be compared to earlier results if the test is part of a maintenance or reliability program.

 Combining the surge test with a partial discharge measurement is a fast and cost effective way to get partial discharge measurements.
 No accessories, couplers or other gadgets are required.
 All the required pieces are included inside the iTIG II motor tester and winding analyzer.